satvik314/educhain/CONTRIBUTING.md

 # Contributing to Educhain

-We welcome contributions to Educhain!
-Here's how you can help:
+We welcome contributions to Educhain!❤️ Here's how you can help:

 ## Reporting Issues